RecipeShare Test Kitchen

 Stir in the apple cider to form a smooth batter.

 Mix remaining 50 g sugar with 1/2 tsp cinnamon.
-Brush warm donuts with the melted 43 g butter and dip/roll tops in cinnamon sugar.
-Serve warm.
+Brush warm donuts with melted butter and roll in cinnamon sugar.

 10/2/2025